sonifloyd/ApptitudeTest/Rc1.md

 For Qs(7-8): Choose the word which is MOST SIMILAR in meaning to the word printed in bold as used in the passage.

-7. Multitude
+7. Multitude//a large number of people or things
 1) Impoverished
 2) Handful
 3) Acknowledged
-4) Plenty
+4) Plenty//a large or sufficient amount or quantity; more than enough.
 5) Solitude

-8. Ubiquitous
+8. Ubiquitous//present, appearing, or found everywhere.
 (1) Quintessential
 (2) Popular
-(3) Omnipresent
+(3) Omnipresent  //
 (4) Simplified
 (5) Abnormal